mviereck/microscopy-tools/README.md

  - `viewnior`

 ## stackshooter
 GUI for foto stacking with a stepper motor controlled by an Arduino and a camera connected on USB.
 Beta stage, in active development.
+Note: The user must be in group `dialout` to access the Arduino.

 Features:
  - Camera control with `gphoto2` for preview videos and tethered shooting.
  - Stepper motor control for focus adjustment.